Hamedamz/lumifly/README.md

 10. [Charger](https://a.co/d/1dvDkIm)
 11. [Molex connectors](https://a.co/d/1OW0Edu)

-## Flash iNav to the flight controller.
+## Flash iNav to the flight controller
 This prototype uses iFlight BLITZ Whoop F7 AIO which is a all-in-one flight controller with built-in ESC.
 The default firmware on the BLITZ Whoop F7 AIO is BetaFlight.
 Here is how to replace it with iNav.
 This guide is partially based on [this video](https://www.youtube.com/watch?v=xdf3yhlgJyc).